greenc/CookieMaster/README.md

 Features
 ----------

-It's still fairly early in development, so it's not quite feature complete yet.
+It's still fairly early in development.
 Here's the checklist so far:

  - Long number shortening, e.g. 3,476,112,098,761 can be displayed as 3.476 T
  - Show different suffix types when shortening numbers, e.g. 26.696 Qa, 26.696 quadrillion, 26.696 P